Shout at the Devil (film): Historical accuracy

 The book on which the film is based is vaguely based on real events, but takes significant artistic licence with historical facts.
 The main story is loosely based on events concerning the light cruiser SMS Königsberg, which was sunk after taking refuge in Rufiji Delta in 1915.
 Ivory hunter P J Pretorius had gone aboard Königsberg disguised as a native to pace out the ranges for the Royal Navy's guns.

 In the film the German ship is named Blücher; there was a vessel of this name, but it did not serve in Africa.
 The actual SMS Blücher was an armoured cruiser which sank during the Battle of Dogger Bank.
 The film implies that Portugal became a co-belligerent with Britain against Germany when the First World War erupted in August 1914, as the Portuguese supply O'Flynn and Oldsmith with a marked Portuguese plane and a Portuguese pilot to conduct surveillance in German territory.
-In reality, the Portuguese would not have permitted this, as they remained neutral until 1916.
+In reality, the Portuguese only had intermittent infantry skirmishes with the Germans along the border until officially declaring war in 1916.

 Although the motives for killing Fleischer are personal, Sebastian Oldsmith is, in fact, the only major character who is a citizen of a nation actually at war with Germany.